xiix0/scam/README.md

-You've been leading a dog's life.
-Stay off the furniture.
+They have been at a great feast of languages, and stolen the scraps.
+		-- William Shakespeare, "Love's Labour's Lost"